wesen/plz-confirm/ttmp/2025/12/25/005-HINT-PROMPT--add-non-closing-hint-prompt-events-request-updates/analysis/01-hint-prompt-events-and-request-updates-analysis.md

 The shared HTTP client is `internal/client/client.go`.

+The important piece to internalize here is that `WaitRequest` is currently synonymous with “wait for completion”.
+It does a long-poll loop against `/wait`, and `/wait` only returns 200 when the store considers the request completed.

 - `(*Client).CreateRequest(...)` posts to `/api/requests`
 - `(*Client).WaitRequest(ctx, id, waitTimeoutS)` long-polls `/api/requests/{id}/wait`
   - retries on HTTP 408